CurveLlama/CurveLlama/Whitepaper.md

 ## 1.3 Scope

 This whitepaper outlines the core components, features, security measures, and benefits of CurveLlama.
-It also discusses the utility of the CLAMA token and provides insights into the project's development roadmap.
+It also discusses the utility of the CRL token and provides insights into the project's development roadmap.

 # 2. Problem Statement